Doggy Daycare Owner Says She Was Groped, Sexually Harassed By Illinois State Inspector Who Still Has A Job

 While it was a difficult and painful decision to come forward, Bindig she’s glad she did it – because she hopes that if there are other women who have been victimized, they might have the courage to come forward, too.

 “Coming forward was the right thing to do, because this can’t ever happen again – ever,” Bindig said.
-“Ever.”MORE NEWS: Crowd Gathers For Vigil For 14-Year-Old Girl Who Was Shot, Critically Wounded In Back Of The Yards
+“Ever.”MORE NEWS: Woman Dead, 6 People Displaced After House Fire In Englewood

 The Illinois Department of Agriculture denied our request for an on-camera interview.
 They instead told us the “department takes all allegations of this nature very seriously,” and they do not comment on pending litigation.